microsoft/pxt-arcade/docs/hardware/adding.md

 DISPLAY_CFG2 = 0x1000004
 ```

-Note that the ILI9341 have 4 configuration pins IM3, IM2, IM1, IM0.
+Note that the ILI9341 has 4 configuration pins IM3, IM2, IM1, IM0.
 The following configurations are supported:

 | IM3 | IM2 | IM1 | IM0 | Connection       |